Whimsy5/Whimsy5/README.md

 My main tech stack is; React, JavaScript, TailwindCSS, Vite, Motion, Vite and SVG animation.
 My favourite tools are figma and canva.

 Fun facts:
-.
-I love drawing and colouring.
+ I love drawing and coloring.
-.
  I have a love hate relationship with onions.